wladislaw353/WordPress/wp-content/plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.3.19 =
+Quick update to address PHP warnings from localize_script and to add a SRC check.

 = 2.3.18 =
 General clean up of plugin, testing on latest nightly build plus fixed issue with metadata being removed from non SVG attachments.